mozilla-services/audit-filter/README.md

 * 2 - Error finding or parsing config files or audit JSON.

 ### Other errors

+NB: error messages will differ for audit-filter installed with NPM

 Enumerated here for completeness.
 These all exit with code 2.